engeeknyer/EB3EWQ-Electronic-Keyer/README.md

   - The source code for programming the ATtiny
   - The schematic diagram for eagle cad (.sch)
-  - The PCB design for eagle cad (.pcb)
+  - The PCB design for eagle cad (.brd)

+Program is uploaded to ATtiny using Arduino IDE.
+Can be tested in Arduino UNO board.

 TODO: